New Student Orientation

 Center for Visual and Performing Arts Atrium

-- Landrum Bolling Center 105 (Barrett Hall Residents)
+Landrum Bolling Center 105 (Barrett Hall Residents), Wilkerson Theatre, Runyan Center (Bundy Hall Residents)

-As community members, students will learn about residential living expectations with the Office of Residence Life staff.
+As community members, students will learn about residential living expectations with staff from the Office of Residence Life.

-Join the Office of Student Life for the First Night, Late Night Block Party!
-Join your fellow students for an evening of games and rides while celebrating your first official night on campus!
+Join the office of Student Life and your fellow students for an evening of games and ice cream while celebrating your first official night on campus!

 8 – 8:50 a.m.